 Jason has over 20 years' marketing experience on both client and agency side.
 Most recently, his enthusiasm for electric cars has been put to good use, having worked with the Department for Transport developing Go Ultra Low - their multi-channel awareness and education campaign that helps drivers understand why an EV could be right for them.
 Prior to this he worked as Head of Marketing for Chargemaster, and enjoyed over five years at Nissan.
 Here he played a big part in the CRM launch of the electric Nissan LEAF.

 Dan manages the work programme of the Bus & Coach Working Group, overseeing the delivery of projects such as the creation of a new Euro VI diesel performance baseline for the DfT's Ultra Low Emission Bus Scheme, evaluating the opportunities for decarbonising coaches in the UK and LowCVP's Zero Emission Bus Workshop series.
 The main focus of his work to date has been aimed at encouraging the uptake of low emission and low carbon bus technologies and fuels through publications such as Low Emission Bus Guide and the Greener Journey's Trilogy.

 Dan has a Professional Diploma in Renewable Energy and the Built Environment from the Centre for Alternative Technology and an undergraduate degree in Nanotechnology from the University of Leeds.
 Dan’s work experience includes a number of public engagement campaigns for charities such as Sustrans and Keep Britain Tidy, focusing around improving air quality and recycling rates across London boroughs.

-Outside of his LowCVP and other work, Brian is a Cabinet Member of the Society for the Environment, a Member of the Institution of Mechanical Engineers, a Board Member of the IMechE’s Energy, Environment & Sustainability Group and sits on IMechE’s Transport Theme Advisory Group.
+Outside of his LowCVP and other work, Brian is a Board Member of the Society for the Environment, a Member of the Institution of Mechanical Engineers, Fellow of the Chartered Institute of Logistics & Transport and a Board Member of the IMechE’s Energy, Environment & Sustainability Group.